The 9 Best Apps for Cyclists You Should Install Right Now!

 How Did I Choose the Best Cycling App?

-Before I could declare any of the apps as the best, I set the criteria according to which I assessed the individual apps.
+Before I could declare any of the apps as the best, I set the criteria for assessing the individual apps.

 Disclaimer: These criteria (sorted by importance) are purely subjective and may not reflect your preferences.